 The younger Scalia, formerly the Labor Department’s top lawyer, along with the law firm Gibson Dunn & Crutcher, went before a three-judge panel of the U.S. Court of Appeals for the District of Columbia Circuit headed by Chief Judge Merrick Garland and Judges Judith Rogers and Brett Kavanaugh.
 Oral arguments have concluded and the case is in the hands of the judges.
 It could take as long as several months before a decision is handed down.

-…..Continue reading & listen to audio of the oral arguments →
+…..Continue reading & listen to the COMPLETE audio of the oral arguments →

 An amazingly talented woman who once created major advertising and public relations campaigns for SeaWorld is having a drastic change of heart.
 After viewing the documentary film Blackfish, Cara Wilson-Granat will no longer list SeaWorld as a former client on her resume, but instead seeks healing as she prays to right the wrongs of the past… and the present.
 The California based author and inspirational speaker submitted an op-ed to The Orca Project and we are pleased to present it to you here… in her words: